dasch-swiss/dsp-api/docs/rst/03-knora-api-server/api_v2/ontology-information.rst

 ``knora-api:isResourceProperty`` and ``knora-api:isEditable``, to distinguish them from properties whose values are maintained automatically by the Knora API server.
 Link value properties are shown along with link properties, because a client that updates links will need the IRIs of their link values.
-The predicate ``salsah-gui:guiOrder`` tells a GUI client in what order to display the properties of a class.
+The predicate ``salsah-gui:guiOrder`` tells a GUI client in what order to display the properties of a class, and the predicates ``salsah-gui:guiElement`` and ``salsah-gui:guiAttribute`` specify how to configure a GUI element for editing the value of a property.
+For more information on the ``salsah-gui`` ontology, see :ref:`salsah-gui`.

 Ontology Updates
 ----------------